-USA stressed that there was a need to agree on the English version of S-23 first3.
-Australia and Nigeria expressed sympathy and support for France's proposal.
-Korea (Rep.of) indicated their willingness to consider France's proposal.
+USA stressed that there was a need to agree on the English version of S-23 first3[MH30].
+Australia, Korea (Rep. of) and Nigeria expressed sympathy and their willingness to consider [MH31]-France's proposal.

-Japan felt this proposed solution might apply to other issues as well.
-While they were prepared to study France's proposal in detail, Japan also wished to make an alternative proposal, based on the following principles:
+Japan felt this proposed solution might[MH32] apply to other issues as well.
+While they were prepared to study France's proposal in detail, Japan[MH33] also wished to make an alternative proposal, based on the following principles:

 - Revision of S-23 would be based on the 2002 draft, except for "areas of concern" where the 1953 3rd edition would be used. - Any proposal for change would be considered on a case-by-case basis.
 After approval by all littoral States, it would be submitted to the S-23 WG for consideration and endorsement, then to the next IHC for final approval.
-If there is no agreement on the proposed changes, the most updated names / boundaries will be used for the time being until an agreement is reached.
+If there is no agreement on the proposed changes, the most updated names / boundaries will be used for the time being until an agreement is reached.[MH34]

-Korea (Rep. of) stated that Japan, being a party to this issue, should refrain from putting forward a proposal, on the basis of the principle of neutrality and the rules of procedure for international organizations.
+Korea (Rep. of) stated that Japan, being a party to this issue, should refrain from putting forward a proposal, on the basis of the principle of neutrality and the rules of procedure for international organizations[MH35].

-Japan refuted this statement, saying that any member of WG must have the freedom to make a proposal.
-The Vice Chair and others supported the position expressed by Japan.
-(We don't remember any other country other than the U.S.A. which explicitly supported Japan's position.
-If there were any, it would be better to stipulate the names of the countries.)
+Japan refuted this statement, saying that any member of WG must have a freedom to make proposal.
+The Vice Chair and others [MH36] supported the position expressed by Japan.

-Therefore, Anyhow, it was decided that all proposals can be considered by the WG.
+Therefore Anyhow, [MH37] it was agreed decided [MH38] that all proposals can [MH39] be considered by the WG.
 Japan was asked to provide the details of their proposal in order to be posted on the IHO web site.
 Korea (Rep. of) indicated that they were prepared to also make a proposal.
 After discussion, it was agreed that Korea (Rep of) would provide the details of their proposal to be posted on the IHO website.